 Yes, gravel has greater frost depth than typical soil.
 Usually, gravel is considered free from frost heaving.
 In construction, gravel with less than 10% grains smaller than 0.02 mm is insensitive to frost.
 However, if gravel has more dust, sand, and clay, it becomes more sensitive to frost.

 But there is one problem.
-Frost can penetrate gravel to deeper levels than it will clay, sand, or silt.
-Gravel can substantially increase the frost depth to below the footing.
+Frost can penetrate gravel more profoundly than clay, sand, or silt, substantially increasing the frost depth to below the footing.

 Because of that, we need to calculate the proper frost line depth by zip code and use gravel as the foundation.
-To learn how to check frost depth, read our article as well.
+Read our article to learn how to check frost depth.

 Does gravel backfill affect frost depth?